Meg Snyder: Storylines

-In July 2008, Meg finally married Paul, nonetheless in a hospital bed, after being admitted for psychotic episodes, brought on by fatigue.
-After marrying, Meg discovered she was once again pregnant, with Paul's child once again.
-After finding out that Paul hired a Jennifer look-alike to seduce and distract Dusty, Meg asks for a divorce.
-A ghostly James Stenbeck convinces Paul to fake an overdose to get her back.
+In July 2008, Meg finally married Paul, though in a hospital bed, after being admitted for psychotic episodes brought on by fatigue.
+After marrying, Meg discovered she was once again pregnant with Paul's child.
+After finding out that Paul hired a Jennifer lookalike to seduce and distract Dusty, Meg asked for a divorce.
+A ghostly James Stenbeck convinced Paul to fake an overdose to get her back.
 Meg, having found a suicide note, went to the cabin they shared when she nursed him back to health and found Paul having overdosed in the chair.
-After trying to resuscitate him and get him to the car, she goes into labor.
-She calls Dusty and he takes her to the hospital, where she delivers healthy baby, whom she names Eliza.
+After trying to resuscitate him and get him to the car, she went into labor.
+She called Dusty, and he took her to the hospital where she delivered a healthy baby whom she named Eliza.
 Paul subsequently agreed to Meg's divorce.
-Dusty then learned that Craig had plans to marry Carly Tenney Snyder in an attempt to take Johnny away from him by proving he had more of a stable family.
-So to retaliate, Dusty proposed to Meg, a proposal she accepted to help Dusty.
-The marriage is soon considered invalid.
+Dusty then learned that Craig had plans to marry Carly Tenney Snyder in an attempt to take Johnny away from him by proving he had a more stable family.
+To retaliate, Dusty proposed to Meg, which she accepted to help Dusty.
+The marriage was soon considered invalid.

-Meg is committed to Deerbrook Mental Hospital, due to an account by Damian Grimaldi, who made the rejected Meg believe he was leaving Lily for her.
-Damian later paid a man to turn off the cameras at Deerbrook and told Meg he loved her and was leaving Lily, and paid a doctor to tamper with Meg's medications to keep her unstable.
+Meg was committed to Deerbrook Mental Hospital due to an account by Damian Grimaldi, who made the rejected Meg believe he was leaving Lily for her.
+Damian later paid a man to turn off the cameras at Deerbrook, told Meg he loved her and was leaving Lily, and paid a doctor to tamper with Meg's medications to keep her unstable.

-Upon escaping from Deerbrook, with the help of Paul and his wife, Emily Stewart, Meg goes to find Damian to kill him for keeping her committed.
-During their struggle, Damian strangles Meg and she falls to the floor.
-Lily comes back, meanwhile, to argue leaving again with Damian.
-Months later, following Eliza's christening, Paul agrees to let Meg move back into Fairwinds despite Emily's objections.
-Meg's delusions continued as she drugged herself with methadone, in order to gain Paul's attention.
-When left alone, Meg shoots Emily with a gun filled with blanks.
-She is then admitted into Memorial under psychiatric care.
-Paul gently encourages her to receive the treatment that she needs.
-Though he assures her that a part of him will always love her, he cannot follow her on her journey to recovery, but she must push herself to get better for Eliza's sake.
-Coming to terms with her drug-induced illness and the toxicity of her relationship with Paul, Meg agrees to go with Emma to a treatment facility in Washington, D.C.
-Meg leaves Memorial with confidence with her mother and brother Holden by her side.
+Upon escaping from Deerbrook with the help of Paul and his wife, Emily Stewart, Meg goes to find Damian to kill him for keeping her committed.
+During their struggle, Damian strangled Meg, and she fell to the floor.
+Meanwhile, Lily came back to argue about leaving again with Damian.
+Months later, following Eliza's christening, Paul agreed to let Meg move back into Fairwinds despite Emily's objections.
+Meg's delusions continued as she drugged herself with methadone to gain Paul's attention.
+When left alone, Meg shot Emily with a gun filled with blanks.
+She was then admitted to Memorial under psychiatric care.
+Paul gently encouraged her to receive the treatment that she needed.
+Though he assured her that a part of him would always love her, he could not follow her on her journey to recovery; she had to push herself to get better for Eliza's sake.
+Coming to terms with her drug-induced illness and the toxicity of her relationship with Paul, Meg agreed to go with Emma to a treatment facility in Washington, D.C.
+Meg left Memorial with confidence, with her mother and brother Holden by her side.